LobeliaSecurity/n0va/README.md

 # n0va

 Python3 simple lightweight async Web(HTTP1.1) server that can handle get/post/websocket and loadbalancing, and no content hosting
+Designed for rapid experimentation with silly ideas

 ## Installation